AdobeDocs/uix/src/pages/services/aem-cf-editor/index.md

 # AEM Content Fragment Editor

-The [AEM](https://experienceleague.adobe.com/docs/experience-manager.html) Headless Content Fragment and Model Editor is a  UI service that provides a user-friendly way to edit Content Fragments and Models within Adobe Experience Manager (AEM).
+The [AEM](https://experienceleague.adobe.com/docs/experience-manager.html) Content Fragment Editor is a UI service that provides a user-friendly way to edit structure content using Content Fragments within Adobe Experience Manager (AEM).

 In this section, you will find the available extension points and examples of how to utilize them.